Deugz/nb-master/Blog/Posts/Entrepreneur/Business_model.md

 :::{epigraph}

 I want to create a **social entreprise** that empower researcher with a turnkey solution to self-publish their scientific work online.
+- paradigm schift to break free from the commercial publication system, a parasit that feed from the academic community. (link to Manifesto)

 :::